 5. Foreign Policy in Post-Apartheid South Africa: Security, Diplomacy and Trade – Nicholas Westcott

-By Adekeye Adebajo and Kudrat Virk (Eds.)
+Author: Adekeye Adebajo and Kudrat Virk (eds.)

 This is a timely book on an important subject.
 South Africa is one of the three giants of the African continent—along with Nigeria and Egypt—and since the end of apartheid it has been finding a new voice and a new role in the world.
 This excellently edited collection of authoritative chapters by scholars and practitioners provides a comprehensive study of the issue.